elysiajs/documentation/docs/essential/plugin.md

 Notice that the plugin doesn't contain **.listen**, because **.listen** will allocate a port for the usage, and we only want the main instance to allocate the port.
 :::

-## Separate File
+## Plugin

+Every Elysia instance can be a plugin.

-Using a plugin pattern, you decouple your business logic into a separate file.
+We can decouple our logic into a new separate Elysia instance and use it as a plugin.

 First, we define an instance in a difference file:
 ```typescript twoslash